 The Greater Fort Lauderdale region includes 23 miles of beautiful golden beaches.
 The region has become a top tourism destination for international travelers, northerners and Florida residents.
-Although COVID-19 has put a damper on travel in general, it is still the perfect time to experience a Fort Lauderdale road trip.

 During my Big Gay Florida Road Trip, I enjoyed two nights in Fort Lauderdale.
 I spent half of my time with Richard Gray, the SVP of the Greater Fort Lauderdale Convention and Visitor’s Bureau, and the other half on my own.
 Between my tour guide time and solo adventuring, I packed my two days with LGBTQ research, delicious food, beach and pool time, and museum visits.
 I even managed to squeeze in a few hours of sleep.